Sport in India: Bandy

-India has a national bandy team.
-The Bandy Federation of India governs bandy in India.
-Its headquarters are in Mandi in Himachal Pradesh.
-Bandy, a team winter sport played on ice, in which skaters use sticks to direct a ball into the opposing team's goal, is generally played in northern India, where there is snow and ice.
-India is one of seven countries in Asia and out of a total of 28 to be a member of Federation of International Bandy.
-BFI planned to send a team to the 2011 Asian Winter Games in Astana-Almaty, but ultimately did not.
+The Bandy Association of Indians governs bandy in India.
+Its headquarters are in Aurangabad.
+Bandy, a team winter sport played on an ice rink the size of a football field, in which skaters use sticks to direct a ball into the opposing team's goal, is generally played in northern India, where there is snow and ice.
+India is one of seven countries in Asia and out of a total of 27 to be a member of Federation of International Bandy.
+The national federation planned to send a team to the 2011 Asian Winter Games in Astana-Almaty, but ultimately did not.
+In July 2023, there was an Indian visit to Moscow and Krasnogorsk, including the national junior team practicing and playing matches on an ice hockey rink with large goal cages (the Czech invention "short bandy").
+The 6th Annual national bandy championship is held in November 2024.